ShayHill/docx2python/README.md

 * inserts image placeholders in text (``'----image1.jpg----'``)
 * inserts plain text footnote and endnote references in text (``'----footnote1----'``)
 * (optionally) retains font size, font color, bold, italics, and underscore as html
+* extract math equations
 * extract user selections from checkboxes and dropdown menus
-* full test coverage and documentation for developers

 __subtractions:__
 * no command-line interface
-* will only work with Python 3.4+
+* will only work with Python 3.6+

 ## Installation